-For the destruction of a Goblin Chieftain within the area of Liscor you are hereby awarded 40 (forty) coins of silver or equivalent denomination.
-Signed and witnessed by Klbkch of the Antinium.
+For the destruction of a Hobgoblin Chieftain within the area of Liscor, you are hereby awarded 12 gold and 14 coins of silver, or equivalent in lesser denominations.
+Signed and witnessed by Senior Guardsman Klbkch.

 Post Script: Please excuse my poor handwriting, but I am not fluent in the script used by most Humans on this continent.

-Erin blinked down at the bag.
-She opened it and blinked at the sight of all the gleaming silver.
-For a while she stared at the shiny metal and watched as the sunlight made it glow.
+Erin peered down at the bag.
+She opened it and blinked at the sight of all the gleaming silver and gold.
+Gold.
+For a while, she stared at the shiny metal and watched as the sunlight made it glow.
 Then she closed the bag.

-She stared at the table.
-The money seemed like it was right out a dream.
+She gazed at the table.
+The money seemed like it was right out of a dream.
 But it didn’t actually matter much to her at the moment.

 She looked back at the table.
 Had she dreamed that too?
 But no, she saw where the Goblin had spilled the blue fruit juice when she’d smiled at it.
 A large glowing fly was hovering over the table.

 Erin sighed.
 But then she smiled.
 And suddenly, she knew what she was going to do.

 First, she smacked the Acid Fly and ran around screaming until she washed the acid off.
 Then she ate breakfast, which were cold noodles mixed with sausage and onion.
 It was delicious.
 Then she walked down to the city.

 A thought struck Erin as she walked.
 She’d have to go back to the market.
 The market where she’d lost all of her money.
 Her footsteps slowed and then picked up.
 Suddenly, Erin had two things to do today.
 She was looking forward to both.